mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 made by an adventurer group... which turns out to be themselves.

-This situation could become very complex, with the group at the centre of a web of deceit.
+This situation could become very complex, with the group at the center of a web of deceit.
 They may be able to play off one faction against the other, or may end up being squashed in the middle.

 Vargr, Aslan and Droyne